keras-team/keras/docs/sources/models.md

             - __callbacks__: `keras.callbacks.Callback` list.
 List of callbacks to apply during training.
 See [callbacks](callbacks.md).
             - __validation_split__: float (0. < x < 1).
 Fraction of the data to use as held-out validation data.
             - __validation_data__: dictionary mapping input names out outputs names to appropriate numpy arrays to be used as held-out validation data.
 All arrays should contain the same number of samples.
 Will override validation_split.
             - __shuffle__: boolean.
-Whether to shuffle the samples at each epoch
+Whether to shuffle the samples at each epoch.
     - __evaluate__(data, batch_size=128, verbose=1): Show performance of the model over some validation data.
         - __Return__: The loss score over the data.
         - __Arguments__: Same meaning as fit method above. verbose is used as a binary flag (progress bar or nothing).